 Non-dairy creamer, also known as "whitener," is a lactose-free dairy alternative for coffee.
 It may be in liquid or a granule or powdered form.
 Artificially flavored varieties include caramel, chocolate, and seasonal flavors.
 It is usually made of hydrogenated vegetable-based fats, a lot of sugar, and it is considered flammable.
 It is not a "natural food product."
 It was completely fabricated in a food lab.

 Recently, a more natural coconut milk-based non-dairy "creamer" has become available in some health food stores and supermarkets.

 Soy milk is widely available and provides a decent mouthfeel, but some people with lactose sensitivities are also allergic to soy.
 Also, soy milk can come in seasonally available flavored varieties such as pumpkin spice.

 Rice milk may be less widely available than soy, but it is becoming more available as it grows in popularity.
 It has a slightly sweet taste that works well with coffee and tea, but a drawback is that its consistency is watery compared to regular milk.

-Nut milks like cashew milk and almond milk provide a superior mouthfeel to other non-dairy alternatives, but they are also usually more expensive.
+Nut milk like cashew milk and almond milk provides a superior mouthfeel to other non-dairy alternatives, but they are also usually more expensive.

 Another nut milk, coconut milk, also has a creamy mouthfeel and a mildly sweet flavor.
 It is increasingly more available in supermarkets.